 Day 13 : Col de l'Iseran

 In the morning we went to a Sherpa supermarket near a bakery.
-After an extensive breakfast we started the next climb.
-The weather was nice and the upcoming col de la Madeleine seemed a nice one.
+After an extensive breakfast, we started the next climb.
+The weather was nice, and the upcoming col de la Madeleine seemed nice.
 This was the second col with that name we would climb.
 It again wasn't the famous one from the Tour de France.
-The descent wasn't very steep, ideal to make a lot of kilometers.
+The descent wasn't very steep, ideal for covering many kilometers.
 We quickly arrived at the foot of the col de l'Iseran.

-It was pretty busy with motor cyclists.
-I thought the l'Iseran the toughest climb this year, Bram also felt it was one of the toughest.
+It was pretty busy with motorcyclists.
+I thought the l'Iseran was the most challenging climb this year.
+Bram also felt it was one of the toughest.
 The climb started with a steep section that meandered up the mountain.
-Then we entered a classic Alp meadow, while we continued climbing.
-Bram ran out of water so we filled our bottles at a mountain stream.
+Then we entered a classic Alp meadow while we continued climbing.
+Bram ran out of water, so we filled our bottles at a mountain stream.
 The Alp meadow was followed by another long steep section.
 It was over 10 kilometers long.
-The further we got the steeper it seemed.
-It was a really nasty climb, although the last few days probably also didn't help.
+The further we got, the steeper it seemed.
+It was a really hard climb, although the last few days probably didn't help.
 We took a break a few kilometers before the top with the pretext that we needed to take pictures of the nice scenery.

 Col de l'Iseran